Battle of Noryang: Battle

 On 15 December, a huge Japanese fleet was amassed in Sach'on Bay, on the east end of the Noryang Strait.
 Shimazu was not sure whether the allied fleet was continuing the blockade of Konishi's wajō, on its way to attack an abandoned wajō further east, or blocking their way on the western end of Noryang Strait.
 Yi, meanwhile, knew exactly where Shimazu was after receiving reports from scouts and local fishermen.

 The Joseon fleet consisted of 82 panokseon multi-decked oared ships.
 The Ming fleet consisted of six large war junks (true battle vessels most likely used as flagships) that were driven by both oars and sails, 57 lighter war ships driven by oars alone (most likely transports converted for battle use), and two panokseon provided by Yi.
 In terms of manpower, the allied fleet had 8,000 sailors and marines under Yi, 5,000 Ming men of the Guangdong Squadron, and 2,600 Ming marines who fought aboard Korean ships, a total of almost 16,000 sailors and fighting men.
 The Ming fleet was divided into two squadrons, the larger of which was commanded by Chen and the smaller by Deng Zilong.
-The allied fleet was well-equipped with cannon, mortars, archers, and arquebusiers.
+The allied fleet was well-equipped with cannons, mortars, archers, and arquebusiers.
 The Japanese had 500 ships, but a significant part of their fleet consisted of light transports.
 The Japanese ships were well-armed with arquebuses and also had some captured Joseon cannon.
 The allied fleet was outnumbered, but made up for it with ships which, on average, had superior firepower and heavier, more sturdy construction.

 The allied fleet waited for Shimazu on the west end of Noryang Strait.
-The battle began around 02:00 am on 16 December.
+The battle began around 2:00 am on 16 December.
 It was, from the very beginning, a desperate affair with the Japanese determined to fight through the allied fleet and the allies equally determined to keep them from breaking through and advancing.